 Ndi Akana Obi therefore, refers to a group of Ozo titled men taken from among the Ozo titled members to act as representative of the Ozo titled members at the four Obis' palaces.
 They are subsidiaries to the four Obis who are in-charge of the four quarters in Ozubulu but their status is higher in rank to that of the rest of Ozo titled men.
 They work in close collaboration with the four Obis in Ozubulu.
 They are the people who make the leadership of the king felt both at the four quarters and the grass-root, inside the villages and the respective kindred.
 Their leadership roles circulate around the Obi's palace.
 Of course this does not mean that they cannot participate at their different villages or kindred.
 They mediate between the people and the Obi of the quarters and between the Obi and the king.
 They run errands for the Obi and for the entire quarters they represent.
 They join hands with the Obi of the quarters in the leadership roles thereof.
-Their job is akin to that of ndi Nze na Ozo except they are attached to the Obi of the four quarters.
+Their job is akin to that of ndi Nze na Ozo except they are attached to the Obi of the four quarters as their close associates.
+They could be regarded as the cabinet members to Obi of the quarters.
 They hold regular meetings with Obi in his palace.
 They also accompany him on regular visits to